Local Linear Forests: Local Linear Forests

 \subsection{Tuning a Local Linear Forest}

-We recommend selecting ridge penalties by cross-validation, which can be done automatically in the R package.
+We recommend selecting ridge penalties by cross-validation, which can be done automatically in the R package \texttt{grf}.
 It is often reasonable to choose different values of $\lambda$ for forest training and for local linear prediction.
-During forest growth, equation (\ref{splitting-rule}) gives ridge regression coefficients $\hat{{\bf \beta}}_P$ in each parent leaf.
+During forest growth, equation (\ref{splitting-rule}) gives ridge regression predictions $x_i^T \hat{{\bf \beta}}_P$ in each parent leaf.
 As trees are grown on subsamples of data, over-regularization at this step is a danger even in large leaves.
 Consequently, small values of $\lambda$ are advisable for penalization on regressions during forest training.
 Furthermore, as we move to small leaves, computing meaningful regression coefficients becomes more difficult; the ridge regression can begin to mask signal instead of uncovering it.
 A heuristic that performs well in practice is to store the regression estimates $\hat{{\bf \beta}}_P$ on parent leaves $P$.
 When the child leaf size shrinks below a cutoff, we use $\hat{{\bf \beta}}_P$ from the parent node to calculate ridge residual pseudo-outcomes, instead of estimating them from unstable regression coefficients on the small child dataset.
 In practice, this helps to avoid the pitfalls of over-regularizing and of regressing on a very small dataset when growing the forest.
 At the final regression prediction step (\ref{estimator}), however, a larger ridge penalty can control the variance and better accommodate noisy data.

 With increasingly high-dimensional data, feature selection before prediction can significantly reduce error and decrease computation time.
 Often, a dataset will contain only a small number of features with strong global signals.
-In other cases, a researcher will know in advance which variables are consistently predictive or of special interest.
+In other cases, a researcher will know in advance which variables are strong predictors that should be included in the linear smoothing, or of special interest.
 In these cases, it is reasonable to run the regression prediction step on this smaller subset of predictors expected to contribute overarching trends.
 Such covariates, if they are not already known, can be chosen by a stepwise regression or lasso, or any other technique for automatic feature selection.
 Last, it is worth noting that these tuning suggestions are pragmatic in nature; the theoretical guarantees provided in Section \ref{sec-theory} are for local linear forests trained without these heuristics.